USC in D.C. Spring Semester Program

 Frequently Asked Questions

-In addition to an internship experience worth 2 or 4 units and an optional independent study (2 units), students take three, 4-unit classes: SCDC435: How Washington Works (And Who It Works For), and two track-specific classes.
+In addition to an internship experience worth 2 or 4 units and an optional 2-unit independent study, students take three, 4-unit classes: SCDC435: How Washington Works (And Who It Works For), and two track-specific classes.

 Students apply to a specific track depending on their major and interests.
 All tracks are open to students from all majors.
 Students will take 2 dedicated track-specific classes as part of the program.Students are encouraged to speak with their academic advisors before applying to a specific track.
-Tracks for Spring 2026 will be available soon.
+Tracks for Spring 2027 will include:

 All students are required to take the two classes in the track in which they are accepted.
 If there is room in a student’s schedule (for example, if a student has 14 units), a student may take a class from a different track and earn a total of 18 units.
 However, keep in mind the semester is rigorous and 18 units, paired with an internship and activities as part of the program, is a significant load.
 Students are advised to speak with their department or academic advisor as they register for the program.

 Tuition for the program will be the same as on the main campus of USC.
 USC financial aid and scholarships automatically apply.
 In addition to tuition, students will pay a $420 enrollment fee to cover their UPass (DC public transportation for $1 per day) and limited program activities.
 Students are also responsible for housing costs, which average to about $1,600 per month.
 Students should check with their schools and departments to see if stipends are available to assist with housing costs.
-In addition, the Epstein Family Scholarship and Leslee Sherrill Scholarship both provide general support to students, which can be used to support housing costs, travel, and other living expenses.
+In addition, the Epstein Family Scholarship, Leslee Sherrill Scholarship, and Gould Legal Studies Track Scholarship provide general support to students.

-Students can reach out to capitalcampus@usc.edu with additional questions!
+Students can reach out to capitalcampus@usc.edu with additional questions, or join one of our upcoming program information sessions!